- Savings marketplaces can be safe when the underlying partner institution is insured and the account terms are clear.

 Current savings benchmark

-Marketplace offers should be compared against these direct-account benchmarks before funding.
+Marketplace offers should be compared against the live direct-account benchmarks above before funding.

 When this recommendation changes